 “This can reduce a team member’s ability to work safely and effectively, with the potential to impact on safety for themselves and others at work.
 Continued fatigue may also affect a person’s long-term health and welfare.”

-Under new Work Health and Safety Laws, it’s even more important to take action to eliminate risks to health and safety, such as excessive fatigue, which may harm the individual, their teammates or customers.
+Under Work Health and Safety Laws, it’s even more important to take action to eliminate risks to health and safety, such as excessive fatigue, which may harm the individual, their teammates or customers.
 If it is not reasonably practicable to completely remove the risk, you need to make sure it needs to be minimised as far as is reasonably practicable.

 Respond to the signs of fatigue